michaeleggers/opengl-request-handler/README.md

 - [x] Use native networking API to listen for requests and send a response.
 - [x] Start SDL window with OpenGL context.
 - [x] Move request-handling into its own thread.
+- [x] Experiment with wayland directly to make window non-clickable (failed, but was fun).
 - [ ] Use shader program to do some fun stuff when request comes in.
 - [ ] Load external models (OBJ).